 A GMAT test result is not mandatory.
 If you choose to submit it, you need to submit a copy of your GMAT test result at www.universityadmissions.se.
 Additionally, you also need to send a digital copy of the Official Score Report directly to Uppsala University.
 If you apply for more than one programme at Uppsala University, only one Report is needed.
 It may take up to a couple of weeks for the Report to reach us.
 The last day to to send in supporting documents is also the deadline for us to receive the Reports.
 Please plan ahead and send your Report in time.
 We will only look at your GMAT total score.
 The test result must not be older than five years on the last day of application.

-Applicants who do not hold a Bachelor's degree, but are registered for the last semester of a programme leading to such a degree, shall submit an official document from your current university stating a date of expected graduation and courses remaining before the application deadline of the Master's programme.
+Applicants who do not hold a Bachelor's degree, but are registered for the last semester of a programme leading to such a degree, shall submit an official document from their current university stating a date of expected graduation and courses remaining before the application deadline of the Master's programme.

 Detailed instructions can be found on universityadmissions.se.

-The entry requirements (Degree Certificate and Transcript of Records) must be validated when the semester starts.
+The entry requirements (degree certificate and transcript of records) must be validated when the semester starts.

 Master's Programme in International and European Law and Business

 A Bachelor's degree, equivalent to a Swedish Kandidatexamen, from an internationally recognised university.
-Also required is 90 credits in commercial law, legal science or business studies.

 Proficiency in English equivalent to the Swedish upper secondary course English 6.
 This requirement can be met either by achieving the required score on an internationally recognised test, or by previous upper secondary or university studies in some countries.
 Detailed instructions on how to provide evidence of your English proficiency are available at universityadmissions.se.

 Selection: Students with a background in business studies are selected based on:

-GMAT test result
+- GMAT test result

-an overall appraisal of previous university studies
+- an overall appraisal of previous university studies

 Students with a background in commercial law or legal science are selected based on an overall appraisal of previous university studies.